- Reference >

 The operation returns the following results:

-operators to add a new field to each document, "$price"
+operators to add a new field to each document, "$price".
+The value

 The operation returns the following results: